+Family Briefing

+In addition to the applicable family briefing requirements at 24 CFR 982.301(a)(2) as to how portability works and how portability may affect the family's assistance, the initial PHA must inform the family how portability may impact the special SV services and assistance that may be available to the family.

+The initial PHA is required to help facilitate the family's portability move to the receiving PHA and inform the family of this requirement in writing, taking reasonable steps to ensure meaningful access for persons with limited English proficiency (LEP).

-Housing Authority of the City of Austin Housing Choice Voucher Program packet for SV families, HACA will include a written notice that family with moves under portability. t HACA will assist the For limited English proficient (LEP) applicants, HACA will pr services in accordance with the PHA's LEP plan (See Chapter 19-VI.G.
-PAYMENT STANDARDS Overview For the SV program, HUD has waived the regulation restandard for each unit size.
-Instead, the PHA may, but establish separate higher payment standards for SVs.
-I standards are not permitted.
-If the PHA is increasing the standard, the PHA must also increase the SV payment otherwise lower than the new regular HCV payment standard must comply with all other HCV recexception of the alternative requirements discussed be is not required to, ower SV payment ne regular HCV payment standard if it would be andard.
-The separate SV juirements with the low.
-Formatted: Indent: Left: 1.08", First line: 0" Further, if the PHA chooses to establish higher payme HUD has provided other regulatory waivers: nts standards for SVs, • Defining the "basic range" for payment standards as between 90 ar published Fair Market Rent (FMR) for the unit size (rather than 90 Allowing a PHA that is not in a designated Small Area FMR (SAF to voluntarily implement SAFMRs to establish exception payment area above the basic range for the metropolitan FMR based on the The PHA may establish an exception payment standard up to 120 p percent) of the HUD published Small Area FMR for that ZIP code payment standard must apply to the entire ZIP code area. standards for a ZIP code HUD-published SAFMRs. percent (as opposed to 110 HACA Policy HACA may establish a SV exception payment standard up to 1209 All rent reasonableness requirements apply to SV unit the PHA has established an alternative or exception S 3 Formatted: Indent: Left: 1.08", First line: 0"
+In addition to following HACA policy on briefings in Chapter 5, as part of the briefing packet for SV families, HACA will include a written notice that HACA will assist the family with moves under portability.

+For limited English proficient (LEP) applicants, HACA will provide interpretation services in accordance with the PHA's LEP plan (See Chapter 2).

+19-VI.G.
+PAYMENT STANDARDS

+For the SV program, HUD has waived the regulation requiring a single payment standard for each unit size.
+Instead, the PHA may, but is not required to, establish separate higher payment standards for SVs.
+Lower SV payment standards are not permitted.
+If the PHA is increasing the regular HCV payment standard, the PHA must also increase the SV payment standard if it would be otherwise lower than the new regular HCV payment standard.
+The separate SV payment standard must comply with all other HCV requirements with the exception of the alternative requirements discussed below.

+Further, if the PHA chooses to establish higher payments standards for SVs, HUD has provided other regulatory waivers:

+- Defining the "basic range" for payment standards as between 90 and 120 percent of the published Fair Market Rent (FMR) for the unit size (rather than 90 to 110 percent). - Allowing a PHA that is not in a designated Small Area FMR (SAFMR) area or has not opted to voluntarily implement SAFMRs to establish exception payment standards for a ZIP code area above the basic range for the metropolitan FMR based on the HUD-published SAFMRs.
+The PHA may establish an exception payment standard up to 120 percent (as opposed to 110 percent) of the HUD published Small Area FMR for that ZIP code area.
+The exception payment standard must apply to the entire ZIP code area.

-Housing Choic e Voucher Program --------------- -------------------
+HACA may establish a SV exception payment standard up to 120%.
+All rent reasonableness requirements apply to SV units, regardless of whether the PHA has established an alternative or exception SV payment standard.